-Paper Time (duration) Total marks No. of questions to be attempted Weightage

-Paper 1 2 hours 80 One Compulsory 60%

-marks data response

-One structured

-question from a

-choice of two

-Paper 2 1 hour 45 70 Two optional 40%

-min. marks structured

-question from a

-choice of four
+Paper Time (duration) Total marks No. of questions to be attempted Weight - age Paper 1 2 hours 80 marks Two structured questions: Question 1 Research methods(compulsory) - all candidates answer this question, which includes data response.
+Question 2 and Question 3 - candidates choose to answer either Question 2 or Question 3 50% Paper 2 1 hour 45 min.
+80 marks Two optional structured question from a choice of three 50%